The API key authentication enables a Role-Based Access Control (RBAC) and a rate-limiting mechanism by reading the Authorization

-The authentication is granular and works per-endpoint, meaning that you can combine public endpoints (no API Key needed) and private endpoints in the same configuration.
+The authentication is granular and works per endpoint, meaning you can combine public endpoints (no API Key needed) and private endpoints in the same configuration.

 The API Key component requires you to declare at least two different blocks of configuration: